 For more details, see the Quality Assistance Working Group Terms of Reference on the web page for Terms of Reference.

 *Quality Assistance Advisor is used as a generic reference to define the person mandated for post-approval monitoring in the McGill University and Affiliated Hospitals Research Institutes and does not reflect the actual position title.

 The QAP assists the Facility Animal Care Committees (FACC) with its obligation to provide oversight of animal care and use as required by CCAC regulations.
 It is driven by Quality Assistance Advisors (QAAs)*, a team of qualified professionals dispersed throughout the various McGill and Affiliated Hospitals Research Institutes.
 The QAAs serve to review all animal-based activities, identify risks and report observations and concerns to the FACC.
 Suitable corrective action plans to manage any identified risks are communicated to the researcher and their implementation is ensured by the QAAs*.

-Specific to McGill University campuses, Downtown and Macdonald, the 3 Facility Animal Care Committees have a Policy on Quality Assistance Program for McGill FACCs - Version 2 - Aug 2020 related to the implementation of the Quality Assistance Program.
-The timeline for the execution of corrective measures correspond to the classified risk level as defined in the Definitions of Recommendations for McGill Quality Assistance Program - Feb 2021.
+Specific to McGill University campuses, Downtown and Macdonald, the 3 Facility Animal Care Committees have a Policy on Quality Assistance Program for McGill FACCs related to the implementation of the Quality Assistance Program.
+The timeline for the execution of corrective measures corresponds to the classified risk level as defined in the Definitions of Recommendations for McGill Quality Assistance Program - Dec 2022

 Note that the affiliated Research Institutes may have a different terminology and associated timelines.